imthenachoman/nGCDE/README.md

 I wanted to get an e-mail every day of important dates, like upcoming birthdays or anniversaries.
 So I wrote this Google Apps script.
 It will generate an e-mail of all the dates in your Google Contacts and send it to you.

+# To Use

+1. Create a new Google Apps script
+2. Copy and paste the content of nGCDE.js from this GitHub repo
+3. Change the value of EMAIL_TO (line 6)
+4. Create a trigger to run whenever you want

 # Example E-mail

 The end result is something like this: